 Hemispherical array of ultrasound transducers lifts objects off reflective surfaces.

 Researchers from Tokyo Metropolitan University have developed a new technology which allows non-contact manipulation of small objects using sound waves.
 They used a hemispherical array of ultrasound transducers to generate a 3D acoustic fields which stably trapped and lifted a small polystyrene ball from a reflective surface.
-Although their technique employs a method similar to laser trapping in biology, adaptable to a wider range of particle sizes and materials.
+Although their technique employs a method similar to laser trapping in biology, it is adaptable to a wider range of particle sizes and materials.

 The ability to move objects without touching them might sound like magic, but in the world of biology and chemistry, technology known as optical trapping has been helping scientists use light to move microscopic objects around for many years.
 In fact, half of the 2018 Nobel Prize for Physics, awarded to Arthur Ashkin (1922-2020) was in recognition of the remarkable achievements of this technology.
 But the use of laser light is not without its failings, particularly the limits placed on the properties of the objects which can be moved.

 A hemispherical array of ultrasound transducers with phase and amplitude control is driven to create an acoustic field which can trap and lift a polystyrene ball off a reflective surface.
 Credit: Tokyo Metropolitan University